toransahu/g4g/misc/README.md

 ## 23. Given an array consisting 0s, 1s and 2s.
 Write a function that sorts the array such that all 0s will be first, then all 1s and all 2s in last.

 ## 24. You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).
 You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
 DO NOT allocate another 2D matrix and do the rotation.

+## 24.2.
+You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise).
+You have to rotate the image - use of auxilary space is allowed.